-The owners of The Hays Financial Group, Inc. ("HFG"), a Minnesota corporation and registered investment advisor, include Brian Whinnery, who is the son-in-law of Mr. James Hays, and who individually owns approximately 15% of the outstanding stock of HFG, and THG, which owns approximately 65% of the outstanding stock of HFG and of which Mr. James Hays individually owns approximately 21% of the outstanding stock.
-During 2022, HFG paid HCI, a subsidiary of the Company, approximately \$360,137 in connection with business referrals made from HCl to HFG.
+The owners of The Hays Financial Group, Inc. ("HFG"), a Minnesota corporation and registered investment advisor, include Brian Whinnery, who is the son-in-law of Mr. James Hays, and who individually owns approximately 15% of the outstanding stock of HFG, and The HG Group, Inc., f/k/a The Hays Group, Inc., a Minnesota corporation ("THG"), which owns approximately 65% of the outstanding stock of HFG and of which Mr. James Hays individually owns approximately 21% of the outstanding stock.
+During 2023, HFG paid Hays Companies, Inc., a wholly owned subsidiary of the Company ("HCI"), approximately \$788,632 in connection with business referrals made from HCI to HFG.

-During 2022, TGH paid to HCI, a subsidiary of the Company, approximately \$108,000 in rent payments for office space used by HCI.
+During 2023, THG paid to HCI approximately \$118,000 in rent payments for office space used by HFG.

 Jeffrey L. Hays, who is the son of Mr. James Hays, was the majority owner of RLA Insurance Intermediaries, LLC, a wholesale insurance brokerage firm headquartered in Boston, Massachusetts ("RLA").
 Effective March 1, 2020, Peachtree Special Risk Brokers, LLC, a wholly owned subsidiary of the Company ("Peachtree"), acquired substantially all of the assets, and assumed certain liabilities, of RLA, pursuant to that certain asset purchase agreement (the "Asset Purchase Agreement"), by and among the Company, Peachtree, RLA and RLA's individual owners.
-Pursuant to the Asset Purchase Agreement, Peachtree paid to RLA an initial purchase price of \$50,725,000 at the closing of the transaction, and an additional amount of up to \$22,500,000 may be paid based on the performance of the acquired assets during the three-year period following the effective date of the transaction.
+Pursuant to the Asset Purchase Agreement, Peachtree paid to RLA an initial purchase price of \$50,725,000 at the closing of the transaction, and an additional amount of \$22,500,000 in April 2023, which additional amount was based on the performance of the acquired assets during the three-year period following the effective date of the transaction.
 The Asset Purchase Agreement includes certain five-year non-competition and non-solicitation covenants applicable to Mr. Jeffrey Hays.

 In addition, effective as of March 1, 2020, Mr. Jeffrey Hays became employed by Peachtree as an Executive Vice President and office leader of our new "RLA Insurance Intermediaries" office, and he entered into an Employment Agreement with Peachtree that provides for payment of the following compensation for a three-year term of employment: (i) an annual base salary of \$400,000, (ii) an annual bonus based upon the performance of the RLA Insurance Intermediaries office and (iii) additional commissions based upon the growth of his individual book of business.
 During the initial three-year employment term, Peachtree may only terminate the Employment Agreement "with cause."
 Mr. Jeffrey Hays' Employment Agreement includes a prohibition on directly or indirectly soliciting or servicing our customers or soliciting our employees to leave their employment with us.
-For 2022, Mr. Jeffrey Hays received compensation of \$502,053, consisting of \$489,853 for services rendered in 2021 and \$12,200 in matching contributions made by the Company to his 401(k) Plan account.
+Following the conclusion of the initial three-year employment term, the terms of the employment agreement continued in effect, except that (i) the agreement may now be terminated by either party at any time, with or without cause or advance notice, and (ii) Mr. Jeffrey's Hays' annual compensation structure is as mutually agreed with Peachtree.
+For 2023, Mr. Jeffrey Hays received compensation of \$541,101, consisting of \$527,901 for services rendered in 2023 and \$13,200 in matching contributions made by the Company to his 401(k) Plan account.